EOSIO/spec-repo/eep-draft_subjective_data.md

 Contracts don't have access to subjective data. e.g. they can't examine CPU costs.
 They don't have access to wall-clock time.
 They don't have access to an unpredictable entropy source.
-They could, if BPs recorded all subjective data they passed to the contracts.
+They could, if producers recorded all subjective data they passed to the contracts.

-This proposal defines a mechanism for BPs to record the subjective data they provide to contracts.
+This proposal defines a mechanism for producers to record the subjective data they provide to contracts.
 It also defines a set of intrinsics for accessing this data.

 ## Overview